Risk concentration under second order regular variation

-Multivariate regular variation facilitates the study of jointly heavy-tailed random variables and is a natural extension to Definition \ref{def:rv}.
+Multivariate regular variation facilitates the study of jointly heavy-tailed random variables and is a natural extension of Definition \ref{def:rv}.
 The following definitions explain multivariate regular variation as well as second order regular variation for joint tail distributions of random variables.
-The notion of vague convergence of measures is used for convergence of measures on the non-negative Euclidean orthant $\R_{+}^{d}$ and its subsets; see \cite{resnickbook:2007} for further details. \begin{Definition}[Multivariate regular variation, \cite{resnickbook:2007}] Suppose $\bX=(X_1,\ldots,X_d)$ is a random vector in a cone $[0,\infty)^d$.
-Then $\bX$ is {multivariate regularly varying} with limit measure $\nu$, if there exist $b(t) \uparrow \infty$ and a Radon measure $\nu\neq 0$ such that, on $\E = [0,\infty]^d\setminus \{\bzero\}$,
+The notion of vague convergence of measures is used for convergence of measures on the non-negative Euclidean orthant $\R_{+}^{d}$ and its subsets; see \cite{resnickbook:2007} for further details.